laylagerami/HarvardX_Files/Data Analysis for the Life Sciences/Week 2/null_distro_info.md

     ## [1] 0.0267

-This is called the p-value, or the answer to the question "what is the probability that an outcome from the null distribution is bigger than what we observed, when the null hypothesis is true"
+This is called the p-value, or the answer to the question "what is the probability that an outcome from the null distribution is bigger than what we observed, when the null hypothesis is true".
+Small p-values mean we reject the null hypothesis, and accept our alternative hypothesis: That diet does affect the mice weights.